-IPO regulatory process are characterized by a few periods.
-The first, the pre-filing period begins when a firm chooses an underwriter and ends when it files a registration statement with the SEC.
-The second, the waiting period/ pre-effective period or the quiet period, begins when the company files a registration statement with the SEC and ends when the registration statement is declared effective.
-During that period, laws limit the information a firm and related parties can release to the public, investment bankers and underwriters cannot release any analyst coverage including buy or sell recommendations.
-Once a quiet period expires, analyst coverage will be released to the public.
-This quiet period expiration can take place in as little as 10 days, but in many cases investment bankers will still require a quiet period of 25 days to coincide with their obligation to fulfill their legal requirement to deliver a prospectus to the SEC.
-The third period, the Post-Effective Period, begins when the registration statement is declared effective by the SEC.
+The IPO regulatory process is divided into a number of specified periods.
+The first, the pre-filing period, begins when a firm chooses an underwriter and ends when the firm files a registration statement with the SEC.
+The second, the waiting/pre-effective period or the quiet period, begins when the company files a registration statement with the SEC and ends when the registration statement is declared effective.
+During this waiting period, the laws limit the information a firm and related parties can release to the public.
+In addition, investment bankers and underwriters are not permitted to release any analyst coverage, including buy or sell recommendations, during this period.
+Once the quiet period expires, analyst coverage is released to the public.
+This quiet period can last as few as 10 days, but in many cases, investment bankers will require a quiet period of 25 days to fulfill their legal requirement to deliver a prospectus to the SEC.
+The third period, the post-effective period, begins when the registration statement is declared effective by the SEC.
 In the fourth, or lock-up period, major shareholders are prohibited from selling their shares.
-Lock-up periods usually last between 90 to 180 days after the IPO.
+Lock-up periods usually last between 90 to 180 days following the IPO.
 Once the lock-up period ends, most trading restrictions are removed.

-The clinical journey from the lab to the shelf1.3
+1.3 The Clinical Journey from the Lab to the Shelf

-In general, there are research project, pre-clinical and clinical stages I, II and III.
+Product development is a critical element in the work and potential success of biotechnology firms.
+In general, the stages of product development research are the research project stage, the pre-clinical stage and clinical Phases I, II and III.

-The research project stage is the stage of choosing a molecule; such as gene or protein that has pharmacological or biological activity likely to be therapeutically useful.
-The pre-clinical stage aimed at determining the safe dosage that can be given to people in the clinical phases.
-The clinical stage involves testing in humans to make sure the drug is effective and safe to use and lasts an average of 6 to 7 years.
-A drug must meet success criteria at each phase before moving on to the next one.
-This stage consists of 3 phases.
-Phase I: main goals are to assess safety and tolerability, and explore how the drug behaves in the body.
-Phase II: main goals are to evaluate effectiveness in patients, to further explore its safety, and to determine the best dose.
-It is usually done in hospitals and involves a small number of patients that are already in serious illness or have already exhausted existing treatments.
-Phase III: is the final step before regulatory approval by the FDA and it is the most expensive.
-Large studies are conducted involving 500 to 5,000 or more patients, to determine its added value and sufficiently effectiveness and safety.
-If the drug candidates show clear benefits and acceptable risks in phase 3, the company can file an NDA (New Drug Application), requesting regulatory approval to market the drug.
-After the approval, the company moves to the market stage in which it will manufacture and market the drug.
+The research project stage is the stage of choosing a molecule, such as a gene or protein, that has pharmacological or biological activity likely to be therapeutically useful.
+The pre-clinical stage is aimed at determining the dosage that can be safely administered to people during the clinical phases.
+The clinical stages, lasting an average of six to seven years, involve testing with humans to ensure that the drug is effective and safe to use. years.
+A drug must meet success criteria at each of the three clinical phases before moving on to the next one.

+During Phase I, the main goals are to assess safety and tolerability, and to explore how the drug interacts in the body.
+The main goals of Phase II are to evaluate a drug’s effectiveness in patients, to further explore its safety, and to determine the optimal dose.
+Studies during this phase are usually carried out in hospitals and involve a small number of patients who are already suffering from a serious illness or who have exhausted all other existing treatments.
+Phase III is the final step before regulatory approval by the FDA and is the most expensive.
+During this phase, large studies are conducted involving 500 to 5,000 or more patients to determine a drug’s added value, effectiveness, and safety.
+If candidates administered the drug in Phase III testing clearly benefit from it and the drug’s risk level is acceptable, the company can file a New Drug Application (NDA) with the FDA requesting regulatory approval to market the drug.
+After receiving approval, the company can move to the market stage in which it manufactures and markets the drug.

-1.4 Common causes of US mortality
+1.4 Common Causes of Mortality in the United States